ash0x0/obsidian-cs-notes/DSA/Algorithms/Solution Paradigms/Two Pointer.md

 1. One pointer starts from the first element of the array, this is the slow pointer
 2. The other pointer starts from the second element, this is the fast pointer
 3. The fast pointer is incremented to look ahead in the array to find the next element we want use to either
+	1. Fast pointer usually moves 2x as the slow
-	1. Compare with the element at the slow pointer
+	2. Compare with the element at the slow pointer
-	2. Replace the element at the slow pointer
+	3. Replace the element at the slow pointer
+4. This can be used to find the midpoint, with the slow pointer being at the middle.
+Also to detect cycles
 ### Examples

 1. Dealing with a loop in a linked list or array